 YouTube is #1 video hosting accepting over 30 million unique visitors daily.
-Most of us can’t live a day without watching YouTube educational channels, music videos, news or funny videos on YouTube.
-Just imagine, what a trouble is not to be able to watch YouTube!
+Most of us can’t live a day without watching YouTube educational channels, music videos, news or funny videos.
+Just imagine what a trouble it could be not to be able to watch YouTube at all!

-Yes, it’s an often problem that YouTube stops working for this or that reason.
-Let’s inspect the most popular reasons why YouTube doesn’t work on your PC and what you should do to revive it.
+Yes, it’s not rare that YouTube stops working for this or that reason.
+Let’s observe the most common causes why YouTube doesn’t work and what you should do to revive it.

-If you live in a region with slow Internet connection, you may use Freemake YouTube Converter to save YouTube videos to your PC instead of watching them online.
-Due to multistream download technology, the software will download YouTube video much faster than it’ll buffer in your browser.
+Solution: If you have a slow Internet connection, you may download YouTube video downloader to save YouTube videos on your PC instead of watching them online.
+Due to multistream download technology, the software will download YouTube video much faster than it buffers in your browser.
 The tool is free for everyone, no time or feature limitations.